akankshakriti09/resume_reviewer/README.md

 We need to lay out everything in the function calling object so that GPT knows exactly what to extract.
 This piece of code shows how to extract 3 of the 8 points we mentioned earlier.
-You can find the complete list in Github.
+You can find the complete list in `gpt.py`.

 ```python
 function_descriptions = [